davidebolo1993/VISOR/README.md

 Inputs to VISOR SHORtS and VISOR LASeR are:

 - genome.fa is the reference genome in .fasta format
-- folder 1 (folder2, folder3 ...).
-One or more folder containing one ore more haplotypes generated with VISOR HACk.
-If a single folder is given, VISOR SHORtS perform simulations for the single sample otherwise each input folder is considered a subclone and -f specifies subclones fractions (percentages)
+- folder (or folder1, folder2, folder3 ...) is one or more folders containing one ore more haplotypes generated with VISOR HACk.
+If multiple input folders are given, each is considered a subclone and -f specifies each subclone fraction (percentage)
 - sim.bed is the .bed file containing regions to simulate from the haplotypes, like the one in _Examples/SHORtS.LASeR.bed_.
-If multiple regions are given, the .bam files generated for each region will then be merged.

-.bed file must contain 4 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __COVERAGE BIAS__
+.bed file must contain 4 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __COVERAGE BIAS__, __ALLELIC FRACTION__

 - __CHROMOSOME__: is the chromosome, in the format 'chrN'.
 Accepted chromosomes are the ones also present in the reference genome
 - __START__: start position for the region that will be simulated